 New features:

-allowReadin sandboxes: new filesystem configuration setting allowing reads to be re-enabled in areas covered by adenyReadrule.
-Useful for granular security configurations./copy N: the/copycommand now accepts an optional index —/copy 2copies the assistant’s second-most-recent response without navigating history.
+allowReadin sandboxes: new filesystem configuration parameter allowing reads to be re-authorized in areas covered by adenyReadrule.
+Useful for granular security configurations./copy N: the/copycommand now accepts an optional index —/copy 2copies the second previous assistant response without navigating through history.

 Notable fixes:

-- “Always Allow” on compound bash commands: the rule was saved for the full string (
+- “Always Allow” on composed bash commands: the rule was being saved for the full string (

-cd src && npm test) instead of per subcommand.
-Fixed. - Auto-updater: started parallel downloads during repeated window opens and closes, which could accumulate dozens of gigabytes in memory.
+cd src && npm test) instead of per sub-command.
+Fixed. - Auto-updater: started parallel downloads during repeated window openings and closings, potentially accumulating tens of gigabytes in memory.
 Fixed.

 --resumetruncating history: a race condition between memory extraction writes and the main transcript could lead to silent truncation.
 Fixed.PreToolUsehooks bypassingdenyrules: a hook returning"allow"bypasseddenypermission rules, including enterprise-managed settings.
 Important security fix.